AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data between Redis databases/Synchronize data from a user-created Redis cluster to an ApsaraDB for Redis cluster
         instance.md

 ## Prerequisites

--   The database version of the user-created Redis cluster is 2.8, 3.0, 3.2, 4.0, or 5.0.
+-   The version of the user-created Redis database is 2.8, 3.0, 3.2, 4.0, or 5.0.

     **Note:** The database version of the destination ApsaraDB for Redis cluster instance can be 2.8, 4.0, or 5.0.
 The version of the destination database must be the same as or later than the version of the source database.
-If you want to synchronize data between different versions of Redis databases, make sure that the versions of the source and destination databases are compatible.
+If you synchronize data between different versions of Redis databases, make sure that the versions of the source and destination databases are compatible.
 You can create a pay-as-you-go ApsaraDB for Redis cluster instance to verify database compatibility.
 After verification, you can release the instance or change the billing method to subscription.

 -   The available storage space of the destination ApsaraDB for Redis cluster instance is larger than the total size of the data in the source Redis database.
 -   All nodes of the source Redis cluster support the `PSYNC` command and share the same password.

 ## Precautions

--   DTS uses the resources of the source and destination instances during initial full data synchronization.
+-   DTS uses the resources of the source and destination databases during initial full data synchronization.
 This may increase the loads of the database servers.
 If you synchronize a large volume of data or the server specifications cannot meet your requirements, database services may become unavailable.
 Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 -   We recommend that you increase the value of the repl-backlog-size parameter in the `redis.conf` file.
 This ensures the stability of data synchronization.
 -   To ensure the synchronization quality, DTS adds the following key to the source Redis database: DTS\_REDIS\_TIMESTAMP\_HEARTBEAT.
 This key is used to record the time when data is synchronized to ApsaraDB for Redis.
 -   We recommend that you do not run the `FLUSHDB` or `FLUSHALL` command in the source Redis cluster.
-Otherwise, data in the source and destination databases may become inconsistent.
+Otherwise, data may become inconsistent between the source and destination databases.
--   If the data eviction policy \(`maxmemory-policy`\) of the destination instance is not set to `noeviction`, data may become inconsistent between the source and destination instances.
-For more information about the data eviction policy, see [How does ApsaraDB for Redis evict data by default?](/intl.en-US/User Guide/FAQ/Expiration policy/How does ApsaraDB for Redis evict data by default?.md)
+-   If the data eviction policy \(`maxmemory-policy`\) of the destination database is not set to `noeviction`, data may become inconsistent between the source and destination databases.
+For more information about data eviction policies, see [How does ApsaraDB for Redis evict data by default?](/intl.en-US/User Guide/FAQ/Expiration policy/How does ApsaraDB for Redis evict data by default?.md)
+-   If an expiration policy is enabled for some keys in the source database, some keys may not be deleted in a timely manner after they expired.
+Therefore, the number of keys in the destination database may be less than that in the source database.
+You can run the info command to view the number of keys in the destination database.

+    **Note:** The number of keys that do not have an expiration policy or have not expired is the same in the source and destination databases.

 ## Supported synchronization topologies